-Our programs build on individuals' strengths and abilities, which are the basis for everyday coping and personal change.
+Our programs build on an individual's strengths and abilities, which are the basis for everyday coping and personal change.

 Humour and Sharing

 Our programs recognize that a safe, warm, and enjoyable social environment enables sharing, confidence, and personal and family development.
 In particular, programs for children must be fun, stimulating, and nurturing.